 About the Film

-The Dark Hobby is an entertaining expose on this crisis.
+The Dark Hobby is an entertaining expose on this crisis, and the ongoing political struggle.
 At any given moment, 28 million fish are in the aquarium trade pipeline from point of capture to home hobbyist tank.

 © 2015 Paradise Filmworks International, Inc. All Rights Reserved.